tankarageldi/sentiment-analysis-tool/README.md

 vaders = vaders.merge(data, how='left')
 ```

-1. Visualize the Results
+3.Visualize the Results
 Sentiment scores are visualized using seaborn bar plots:

 ```python
 import matplotlib.pyplot as plt